Welcome to ONLC Training Centers

 What can I do now to prepare for certification requirements?

-Information Assurance Technical (IAT) and IA Management (IAM) personnel are strongly encouraged to complete DoD training available internally (e.g., Service Schoolhouse IA courses, DISA web based training) or external training currently supported by your Component for courses with learning objectives directly aligned to baseline certifications outlined in the Manual.
-Contact your Components IA Workforce OPR POC for more information.
+Information Assurance Technical (IAT) and IA Management (IAM) personnel are strongly encouraged to complete DoD training available internally (e.g., Service Schoolhouse IA courses, DISA web based training) or external training currently supported by your Component for courses with learning objectives directly aligned to the IA baseline certifications outlined in the Manual.
+Contact your IAM or Component's IA Workforce OPR POC for more information

 Do I have to take the training associated with a certification, or can I just take the test?